Coder-Chitta/Excel-For-Data-Analytics/README.md

 ### Scroll Bars:
 The Scroll Bars are located on the right side and bottom of the Worksheet Area and allow you to navigate through the worksheet when the data is too large to fit on the screen.

+### Control Buttons:
+Control buttons are the symbols that are present in the upper-right side of the window, enabling us to change the labels, minimize, maximize, share, and close the sheet.

+### Menu Bar:
+Under the diskette or save icon or the excel icon (this will depend on the version of the program), labels or bars which enable changing the sheet which is shown.
+These are the menu bar and contain a File, Insert, Page Layout, Formulas, Data, Review, View, Help, and a Search Bar with a light bulb icon.
+These menus are divided into subcategories which simplify the distribution of information and analysis of calculations.

 These are the different bars in Excel, each serving a specific purpose to help you work efficiently and effectively with your data.

 # Here's a brief explanation of some additional items in Excel: